Saturday, 22 August 2026

 thought webs of association;

-conserving the energy of involvement,
+conserving energy - no involvement,

 staying at the surface,